ballerina-platform/ballerina-dev-website/learn/user-guide/getting-started/setting-up-ballerina.md

 ## Installing the VSCode Extension

 Ballerina provides an extension to try out its development capabilities in Visual Stusio Code.
-For instructions on installing it, see []
+For instructions on setting it up, see [Installing the VS Code Extension](/learn/tooling-guide/vs-code-extension/installing-the-vs-code-extension/).

 ## Writing Your First Ballerina Program